Key Lime Pie Squares

 - Bake for 15-18 minutes, or until the edges of the bars begin to brown.
 Allow the bars to cool at room temperature in the pan on a wire rack.
 Once cooled, place the the refrigerator to chill completely, at least 2 hours.

-Today’s dessert reminded me of a few recipes I’ve made recently.
+Today’s dessert reminded me of a couple recipes I make often.

 Do you love Key Lime Pie as much as I do?
 My best friend Amy (also my bridesmaid!) has key lime pie every year for her birthday, not birthday cake.
 Now that’s love! ♥